hucvl/hucvl.github.io/visual-storygraphs/README.md

 ## How To Download

-You can download the json files containing the image URLs and the related meta-data, as well the groundtruth summaries [here](./summary-set.zip).
-The URLs can be used to download photos from Flickr.
+You can download the json files containing the urls and meta-data of individual photos [here](./summary-set.zip).
+The urls can be used to download photos from Flickr.